Phantom1003/obsidian-slide-note/README.md

 Besides these basic uses, you can also append more statements in the block to annotate the PDF.
 A string starting with @ is a graphic annotation.
 Slide Note provides a drawboard view to help you to generate the above code.
-Double click the slide page will launch the drawboard on the right side.
+Double-click the slide page will launch the drawboard on the right side.
-You can add path, line, rectangle, text on the slide.
+You can add path, line, rectangle, and text on the slide.
-Once you finish your annotations, click save button to generate the code that is used to render your annotations.
+Once you finish your annotations, click the save button to generate the code that is used to render your annotations.

 Notice this feature needs to be turned on manually in the settings.